-After thoroughly analysing the existing control simulations w/ and w/o global SPPT from the last special project ("Assessing the impact of stochastic physics (SPPT) on sub-decadal time-scales"; PI: Daniel J. Befort, 2019), the code to enable regional stochastic physics has been implemented into CY46R1.
-As all simulations planned to be conducted are finished by now, special focus will be put on detailed analyses of the impact of local SPPT.
+After thoroughly analysing the existing control simulations w/ and w/o global SPPT from the last special project ("Assessing the impact of stochastic physics (SPPT) on sub-decadal time-scales"; PI: Daniel J. Befort, 2019), work currently focuses on the implementation to enable regional stochastic physics.
+This will be finished mid July, which will allow to conduct all simulations planned for 2020.